| DEPARTMENT OPS · LIVE STREAM ALL SYSTEMS RUNNING --:--:-- CT

 Content a few times a week, stats hourly, newsletter weekly, links nightly.
 The whole schedule fits on an index card.

 After setup, the marginal cost of another post, another email, another video is essentially zero.
-That's the difference between hiring a department and building one.
+That's the difference between hiring a department and running one you can watch.

 VS the alternatives